No taxation without representation: District of Columbia

-In the United States, the phrase is used in the District of Columbia as part of the campaign for a vote in Congress, to publicize the fact that District of Columbia residents pay Federal taxes, but do not have representation in Congress.
+In the United States, the phrase is used in the District of Columbia as part of the campaign for a vote in Congress, to publicize the fact that District of Columbia residents pay federal taxes, but do not have representation in Congress.
 In November 2000, the D.C.
 Department of Motor Vehicles began issuing license plates bearing the slogan "Taxation without representation".
 In a show of support for the city, President Bill Clinton used the "Taxation Without Representation" plates on the presidential limousine; however, President George W. Bush had the tags replaced to those without the motto shortly after taking office.
 President Barack Obama announced his intention to use the plates with the motto beginning at his second inauguration.
 President Donald Trump continued usage of the plates with the protest motto after he was elected, though he has stated he has "no position" on the issue of granting D.C. statehood.
+In 2017, the phrase was modified to "End Taxation Without Representation".

 In 2002, the Council of the District of Columbia authorized adding the slogan to the D.C. flag, but no new flag design was approved.
 In 2007, the District of Columbia and United States Territories Quarters program was created based on the successful 50 State Quarters program.
 DC submitted designs containing the slogan, but they were rejected by the U.S. Mint.